-Your paint brush should feel like an extension of your arm.
-But all the different kinds of artist brushes which are available can sometimes only add confusion to the painting process, rather than make it easier.
+Your paintbrush should feel like an extension of your arm.
+But, all the different kinds of artist brushes which are available can sometimes only add confusion to the painting process, rather than making it easier.

-In this post I discuss the different kinds of artist paint brushes which are available for you to use.
+In this post, I discuss the different kinds of artist paint brushes that are available for you to use.

 Here is the anatomy of a paint brush for those of you who are not familiar with the terminology: